oracle/graal/docs/Debugging.md

 }
 ```

 The `Debug.log` statement will send output to the console if `CodeInstall` is matched by the `-G:Log` GraalVM option.
 The matching logic for this option is described in [DebugFilter](https://github.com/graalvm/graal-core/blob/6daee4240193a87f43f6b8586f2749e4bae9816e/graal/com.oracle.graal.debug/src/com/oracle/graal/debug/DebugFilter.java#L31-L82).
-As mentioned in the javadoc, the same matching logic also applies to the `-G:Dump`, `-G:Time` and `-G:Meter` options.
+As mentioned in the javadoc, the same matching logic also applies to the `-G:Dump`, `-G:Time` and `-G:Count` options.

 ## Graal specific VM options